LinhDangDev/workshop_fcj_Infrastructure-Monitoring-with-Custom-Metrics-andDashboards/content/2-Networking/_index.md

 Think of **cloud networking** as building the foundation for your digital house.
 Just like you wouldn't build a house without proper electrical wiring, plumbing, and room layouts, you can't deploy applications in the cloud without understanding how they'll communicate with each other and the outside world.

 In this section, we'll build a **secure, scalable network foundation** for our monitoring infrastructure.
-Don't worry if networking seems complex at first - we'll break it down into simple, digestible concepts with real-world analogies!ất
+Don't worry if networking seems complex at first - we'll break it down into simple, digestible concepts with real-world analogies!
 ___

 #### 🌍 Understanding AWS Global Infrastructure: Your Digital Real Estate